-During 1995, the Company also maintained an Incentive Compensation Plan to provide bonuses as incentives and rewards for employees.
-Awards to executive officers under the Incentive Compensation Plan are based upon the Company's overall profitability, the officer's grade level and base salary and, for officers who are responsible for particular operating units, the performance of such operating units.
-For 1995, awards under the Plan ranged from 10.9% to 24.5% of the 1995 base compensation of the Company's executive officers.
-In addition to bonuses paid under the Plan, the Company may also award discretionary bonuses.
-Survey data published by Watson Wyatt Data Services indicate that the aggregate cash compensation (including incentive compensation) paid to the Company's 11 executive officers was 16.3% below the aggregate median cash compensation paid for 11 comparable positions in the durable goods manufacturing industry and approximately 9.65% below the aggregate median cash
+During 1996, the Company also maintained an Incentive Compensation Plan to provide bonuses as incentives and rewards for employees.
+Awards to executive officers under the Incentive Compensation Plan are based upon the Corporation's overall profitability, the officer's grade level and base salary and, for officers who are responsible for particular operating units, the performance of such operating units.
+For 1996, awards under the Plan ranged from 11% to 38.5% of the 1996 base compensation of the Company's executive officers.
+Survey data published by Watson Wyatt Data Services indicate that the aggregate cash compensation (including incentive compensation) paid to the Company's 13 executive officers was 20.3% below the aggregate median cash compensation paid for 13 comparable executive positions in the durable goods manufacturing industry and approximately 7.7% below the aggregate median cash compensation paid for 13 comparable positions in the metal fabrication industry.